GitErickL/Summoner_Churn_Rate/README.md

 2. Final game played by summoners as a function of time.
 This sesction analyzes which players have churned or are almost churning.
 I define a player as **churned** if the date of their last game played is at least 2 months before the final date of which we attempted to acquire data of games played by that summoner.
 Similarly, a player has **almost churned**, if the date of their last game they played is between 1 month and 2 months before the final date of which we attempted to acquire data of games played by that summoner.
 We found that about 15% of summoners churned, and about 3% almost churned.

 3. **Number of games played per session as a function of time** for summoners who churned or almost churned.
+I find that for many of these players, they were playing less games per session nearing the date of their final game played.

 The code I used to acquire summoner data is not shown as it is not the point of this project and would clutter this repo, however, I'm happy to share it upon request.
+The future goals for this project are many and are listed in the analysis notebook as it goes along.